cognitect/transit-js/README.md

 [Map](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
 type.

-In order to preserve value semantics between other systems and JavaScript, transit-js supports a larger range of scalar values than JSON.
+In order to preserve value semantic between system X and JavaScript (where of course X may very well be JavaScript), transit-js supports a larger range of scalar values than JSON.
 In addition, to support rich indexing transit-js returns enhanced versions of the proposed ES6 map rather than JavaScript objects.

 Of course better semantics at the cost of performance of is not much of an improvement. transit-js map and set implementations offer a